International and Global Studies

 Introduces human rights as a domestic and international phenomenon.
 Focus on cultural, economic, political, and social rights, and their implications for particular groups such as race, gender, age, religion, nationality, language, political affiliation, and disability status.
 Specific issues such as human trafficking will be explored through the lens of international law.
 Course Information: Same as CCJ 463 and LES 464.

-This reading and discussion-based course discusses the dynamics and politics of the US-Mexico border in three parts by emphasizing history and the border, the laws and policy that govern migration, and communication and public opinion about this highly salient topic.
+In this ECCE Global Awareness course we will discuss the dynamics of the US-Mexico border and immigration across it in 3 parts by emphasizing history and the border, the laws and policy that govern migration, and communication and public opinion about this highly salient topic.
 Course Information: Same as PSC 467.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 IGS 491.
 International and Global Studies Capstone.
 2 Hours.

-The culminating course in the International and Global Studies curriculum will direct students to review and integrate the knowledge, skills, attitudes gained from the curriculum.
+Closing course for International and Global Studies majors.
 Students will work 4 hours outside the classroom each week on a final research project tailored to the major and with the close supervision of the capstone instructor.

 IGS 499.
 Tutorial.
 1-4 Hours.